-22 Leases and real estate security instruments
+23 Leases and real estate security instruments

 Is a lease generally subordinate to a security instrument pursuant to the provisions of the lease?
 What are the legal consequences of a lease being superior in priority to a security instrument upon foreclosure?
 Do lenders typically require subordination and non-disturbance agreements from tenants?
+Are ground (or head) leases treated differently from other commercial leases?

 At foreclosure, the mortgagee has priority over the mortgaged property.
 If the lease was registered with the consent of the mortgagee, it shall not be extinguished by the transfer of ownership arising from enforcement of the mortgage.
 However, if the lease was registered after the registration of the mortgage without the consent of the mortgagee, the mortgage has priority over the lease and such lease will be erased from the register where its existence prejudices the right of the mortgagee on the enforcement of the mortgage.
 Lenders typically require conditional assignment of lease from a borrower who is a lessee, conditional assignment of rental from a borrower who is a lessor, or both.
+Ground (or head) leases are not treated differently from other commercial leases in this regard.

-23 Delivery of security deposits
+24 Delivery of security deposits